OliverGraml/capstone-project/README.md

 This was my graduation project from neuefische Web Development bootcamp.

 ## Description
-With the Single-Page-Web-Application Nomad-Spot you can search for ohter Digital Nomads and New Worker near you all aroung the world and connect with them.
+With the Single-Page-Web-Application Nomad-Spot you can search for other Digital Nomads and New Worker near you all around the world and connect with them.
 Moreover you can search for Co-Working-Spaces or create a new one.

-## Instalation
+## Installation
 After cloning this repository, simply run `npm install` in the main directory – this will also install all dependencies of the `client` and the Express `server`.

 ## Run dev mode